 Does quitting porn mean I need to quit masturbation, too?

 No. Masturbation is a normal, healthy part of most people's sexualities.
 Some people may find it helpful to give themselves a break from masturbating as they try to cut porn out of their lives.
 But others may just as well discover that continuing to masturbate makes quitting porn more realistic.
 (In the latter case, we encourage people to be mindful about how they fantasize while masturbating.
-Do they close their eyes and picture porn scenes, for example, or something else?)
+Do they close their eyes and picture porn scenes, for example, or something closer to real life?)

 We are aware of arguments in favor of quitting masturbation altogether.
 By-and-large, our sense is that those viewpoints stem from considerations distinct from what motivates most people to quit porn.
 Ultimately, we do not judge anyone's personal choices in the masturbation department.
 We just want to help people find a path to quitting porn that works for them.